BDunham484/super-duper-broccoli/01-Class-Content/20-React/02-Challenge/README.md

 * Satisfies all of the preceding acceptance criteria plus the following:

   * Application must use React to render content.

   * Application has a single `Header` component that appears on multiple pages, with a `Navigation` component within it that’s used to conditionally render About Me, Portfolio, Contact, and Resume sections.

   * Application has a single `Project` component that’s used multiple times in the Portfolio section.

   * Application has a single `Footer` component that appears on multiple pages.

-    * Application must be deployed to GitHub Pages.
+  * Application must be deployed to Netlify.

 ### Deployment: 32%